 Sleep and Exercise

 Forget #TeamNoSleep!
-Getting the proper amount of sleep as well as moving your body every day also help to boost your immune system keeping it healthy and strong.
+Getting the proper amount of sleep as well as moving your body every day also helps to boost your immune system keeping it healthy and strong.

 Adults need an average of 7-9 hours of sleep each night and an average of 1-hour brisk daily activity.
 A healthy body is one that is able to resist or fight viruses effectively.
 As they say, let your food be your medicine.